 Status Dwellings on sites wholly or partly in Flood Zones 2 or 3 Non-residential floorspace on sites wholly or partly in Flood Zones 2 or 3 (sq m)

-Newly permitted 2022-23 642 21,012 sq m
+Newly permitted 2023-24 1,090 21,377 sq m

-Completed 2022-23 501 2,899 sq m
+Completed 2023-24 464 -4,839 sq m

-- 11.9 In terms of permissions, around 80% of new permissions for residential have been on sites wholly or partly in flood zones 2 and 3.
+- 11.9 In terms of permissions, around 75% of new permissions for residential have been on sites wholly or partly in flood zones 2 and 3.
 This is almost entirely on one town centre site allocated in the Local Plan.
-Most of the non-residential floorspace granted is also on this same site, along with a new secondary school development. - 11.10 A majority of new completions for residential development, around 56%, have taken place on sites wholly or partly in flood zones 2 and 3, which stem mainly from the completion of a significant number of dwellings in large town centre sites that are partly in flood zone 2 and one ongoing greenfield development.
-There has only been a limited change in non-residential development on sites wholly or partly in flood zones 2 and 3. - 11.11 Given the location of significant parts of central Reading, along with some of the employment areas and Caversham district centre, within flood zones 2 and 3, it is not surprising that some level of development takes place, and the Local Plan allocates a number of sites in flood zones 2 and 3.
+Most of the non-residential floorspace granted is also on this same site. - 11.10 A large proportion of new completions for residential development, around 45%, have taken place on sites wholly or partly in flood zones 2 and 3, which stem mainly from the completion of a significant number of dwellings in large town centre sites that are partly in flood zone 2 and one ongoing greenfield development.
+There has been a a net loss of non-residential development on sites wholly or partly in flood zones 2 and 3 - 11.11 Given the location of significant parts of central Reading, along with some of the employment areas and Caversham district centre, within flood zones 2 and 3, it is not surprising that some level of development takes place, and the Local Plan allocates a number of sites in flood zones 2 and 3.
 However, this is generally re-use of previously developed land, and is subject to the flooding tests in the NPPF.